 5. Be consistent and be patient

 Networks are not built overnight.
-It takes time to build professional relationships with people and creating a strong network requires you to be consistent.
+It takes time to build professional relationships with people!
+Be consistent.
 You never know when you will need to reach out to your network for help, so keep in touch by reaching out a couple of times a year.

 For more help with building your network text 'JOBS' to 33-55-77 to chat with a job coach or head to GetSchooled.com for more free resources.